Hays County Fire Marshal’s Office

 The Hays County Fire Marshal’s is committed to the prevention of fire and the life safety of the residents and visitors of the unincorporated areas of Hays County.
 We accomplish this through public education, review of site and construction plans, issuance of permits, conducting fire safety inspections, and enforcement of adopted codes and state laws.
 We also investigate the cause of fires and explosive incidents in the unincorporated areas of Hays County.

 Burn Ban Recommendation

 We make recommendations to the Commissioners Court regarding the safety of outdoor burning.
 To do this, we analyze 14 points of data and receive recommendations from the Fire Chief’s throughout the county.
 This is done on a weekly basis or more frequently as conditions warrant.
+See the current burn ban status here.
 The Hays County Office of Emergency Services also maintains four (4) Rural Area Weather Stations (RAWS) that are strategically placed throughout the county.
 These sites are used for data in the burn ban recommendations and during emergency incidents.

 We provide and promote a variety of programs to make our community safer and more resilient to fire hazards.
 Hays County has a Community Wildfire Protection Plan (CWPP) and promotes national programs like Firewise and Ready, Set Go! to help protect our citizens and visitors from the dangers of Wildland Interface Fires.